✨ hello —

 a little about me

-i'm jenny, an independent writer, brand strategist, and cultural theorist from san diego, currently in new york city
+i'm jenny, an independent writer, researcher, and cultural theorist from san diego, currently in new york city

-i make provocative, meaningful work informed by pop culture and intersectional thinking
+i make provocative, meaningful work informed by pop culture and intersectional thinking, for brands like lego, ebay, fitbit, target, chipotle, and frito-lay

 🧠 pop culture powerpoint essays —